if-nil/curlor/README.md

 `curlor` is a tool to color curl's output.
 It will automatically determine the highlighting style of the response body.

-Thanks to the power of [chroma](https://github.com/alecthomas/chroma), `curlor` curlor can better support more response formats and more highlight themes.
+Thanks to the power of [chroma](https://github.com/alecthomas/chroma), `curlor` can better support more response formats and more highlight themes.

 > If you find that some responses are supposed to be colored but aren't, please let me know via issue.